 Holi is primarily a 2-day festival in India.
 Day 1 includes a huge bonfire at night.
 It is the next day that people play the festival of color.
 On the eve of Holi, there is a huge bonfire on the City Palace ground in Udaipur.
 This marks the burning and fading away of all the evils and negativities.
 The king of Mewar himself graces the occasion of the Dahan.
 This is one of the most popular Indian festivals in March 2020.

 Key attractions on Holi in 2020: A rally accompanied by royally decorated elephants and horses and a regal band starting from Manek Chowk residence.

 Lathmar Holi is celebrated in a unique style in Barsana and Nandgaon towns of Mathura.
 It is believed mythologically that Krishna once came to Barsana to tease Radha and was playfully beaten by her and her companions.
 Hence, Holi is celebrated here by playfully beating the men with bamboo sticks.
 This is one of the most unique Hindu festivals in March.
 Make sure to visit Mathura in March around the time of this festival to learn about its cultural significance.

 Where: Barsana and Nandgaon, Mathura

-Key attractions: The fun and exciting Holi battle where ladies beat up men with bamboo sticks and men in return throw colors and sing songs to tease them.
+Key attractions on Holi in 2020: The fun and exciting Holi battle where ladies beat up men with bamboo sticks and men in return throw colors and sing songs to tease them.
 Undoubtedly an exclusive version of Holi.

 Suggested Read: Bharatpur Bird Sanctuary: Your Perfect Date With Nature